pyca/cryptography/docs/doing-a-release.rst

 * Run ``invoke release {version}``.

-That's all, the release should now be available on PyPI and a tag should be available in the repository.
+The release should now be available on PyPI and a tag should be available in the repository.
+You should verify that ``pip install cryptography`` works correctly.